What is a coffee enema, why to do them, health benefits, what equipment you need, what coffee and water to use, how to do them, and contraindications.

 You’ll notice that the coffee I use is lighter than other coffee.
 That is because it is a gold roast (high caffeine + palmitic acid.)

-❤️ newbies…. if you are new to enemas, many people find it helpful to start with a saline enema.
-Add 1 teaspoon of good quality sea salt to a 4 cups of warm, filtered water.
-Once you feel comfortable with saline enemas, you can move on to a coffee enema.
+❤️ newbies…. if you are new to enemas, many people find it helpful to start with a water enema.
+Simply use 2-4 cups of warm, filtered water (ideally boiled and cooled.)
+Once you feel comfortable with water enemas, you can move on to a coffee enema.

-❤️ empty bowels…. coffee enemas are best done when the colon is empty so doing one right after a bowel movement is ideal.
-Doing a quick saline enema can be helpful for emptying the bowels, making it easier to hold the coffee enema. (even after doing coffee enemas regularly for a long time, I still do a 10 minute saline enema before each coffee enema.
+❤️ empty bowels…. coffee enemas are best done when the colon is empty, so doing one right after a bowel movement is ideal.
+Doing a quick water enema can be helpful for emptying the bowels, making it easier to hold the coffee enema. (even after doing coffee enemas regularly for a long time, I still do a 5-10 minute water enema before each coffee enema.
 I find that holding the coffee enema is much easier if I do this.)

 ❤️ start low and slow…. coffee enemas can be hard to hold at first for people.
 This is normal.
 Always start low and slow.
 Start with 1 teaspoon of coffee in a quart of water.
 Once you feel comfortable holding that, increase the amount of coffee by 1 teaspoon at a time.
 The full dose of 2 tablespoons is equal to 6 teaspoons so it may take a while to work up to the full dose.
 And you may also find that 1 tablespoon is the right amount for YOU.